safe-global/safe-apps-sdk/guides/drain-safe-app/03-display-safe-assets.md

 export { useSafeBalances };
 ```

+Here we create a hook `useSafeBalance` that calls the SDK function `sdk.safe.experimental_getBalances` and filters out tokens with zero fiat balance.

 You should import this hook into `src/App.tsx` and use it to get the list of assets owned by the Safe.
 Then, remove the documentation link, `submitTx` function and comment out the button that used the submit function and add the hook:

 ```ts